-- 4.20 The areas of car parking form the setting of the town centre and comprise the main points of arrival, with the centre itself and main retail offer located behind these and looking inwards.
+- 4.19 Car parking represents the dominant use of land within the town centre.
+Areas of parking are well-used throughout the year.
+The retail study undertaken by Chelmsford City Council as part of the Local Plan suggests that 70% of all visitors arrive by car, despite only 9% of visitors to the centre being from outside South Woodham Ferrers.
+This would suggest there is a high propensity amongst local residents to drive. - 4.20 As part of this Neighbourhood Plan a car park and visitor survey was undertaken13.
+This was carried out at different times of the week, during and outside of school holiday periods.
+It reiterates findings from the retail study noted above and also suggests: - Space capacity exists with the car parks. - The majority of the users of the car parks are visiting for purposes of shopping, food and drink. - The length of stay of the majority of car park users is less than two hours. - Most users of the car parks only use these once or twice a week. - 4.21 This suggests scope exists to reconsider the amount of parking provision within the town centre.
+The areas of car parking form the setting of the town centre and comprise the main points of arrival, with the centre itself and main retail offer located behind these and looking inwards.
 The layout and orientation of uses suggests that the Asda store is 'the town centre'.
-Rationalisation of car parking space, including reconfiguring this and introducing landscaping, might improve the sense of arrival and connection with the wider retail offer. - 4.21 However, any parking interventions need to go hand in hand with town wide strategies that support active and sustainable travel measures, such that these become easy and attractive to use.
+Rationalisation of car parking space, including reconfiguring this and introducing landscaping, might improve the sense of arrival and connection with the wider retail offer, as well as making this a more attractive place to spend time in. - 4.22 However, any parking interventions need to go hand in hand with town wide strategies that support active and sustainable travel measures, such that these become easy and attractive to use.
 This means more direct walking and cycling routes to the centre, and reconfiguration of the alleyway network around the town.
 At present, many respondents to consultation exercises said they do not make regular use of these, because they are indirect and because of a perception of danger.
 Combined with the typical street layout in South Woodham Ferrers, which includes a network of residential culs-de-sac, walking and cycling routes are indirect, and the associated walking and cycling catchment of the centre is diminished: in short, the layout makes it easier and more convenient for people to drive than to walk or cycle.